PentHertz/RF-Swift/docs/nix-engine.md

 has no local lock file to edit, so RF Swift can refresh and rebuild it but cannot selectively rewrite one of its inputs.

-To rebuild using the lock that is already pinned—without looking for newer nixpkgs or GitHub revisions—run:
+To rebuild using the lock that is already pinned - without looking for newer nixpkgs or GitHub revisions - run:

 ```bash
 rfswift env rebuild mysdr